 The problem with convenience is that it is the ultimate enabler of the twitch.
 Many of these solutions are enabling us to live without being present and without being active in our decision-making.
 As apps, products, and services emerge to make our lives easier, they simultaneously aim to cut friction from the process of removing money from our bank accounts.

 Of course, it’s silly to think that avoiding all convenience is a bad thing.
 In fact, minimalism itself creates an incredible amount of convenience in our daily lives.
-By reducing our possessions and distractions, we simplify the process of maintaining our homes while living more intentionally.
-By streamlining our wardrobes we create added convenience.
+By reducing clutter and distractions, we simplify the process of maintaining our homes while living more intentionally.
 By wearing the same outfit every day we lessen the friction of getting ready every morning, figuring out what to wear, and feeling put together and coordinated.
 There is great satisfaction that comes from having that process nearly automated.

-1. Excessive screen time.
-Check the smart phone upon waking up in the morning.
+Check the smartphone upon waking up in the morning.
 Spend the entire day working on a computer.
 The average American then spends five hours watching TV per day.
 Throw in a few iPhone breaks while going to the bathroom and a few interrupting text messages during dinner, just to be thorough.
 Most of us spend our lives in front of screens these days.
 To manage our productivity (and sanity) we have to manage our screen time thoroughly.
 Take the necessary steps to make falling into this trap less convenient.
 Cancel your cable TV subscription or sell your TV completely.
-Reduce your smart phone data plan so that you run out if you abuse it.
-Enforce a ban on technology for the first hour of every day – don’t let the tone of the day be set by outside, digital influences.
+Reduce your smartphone data plan so that you run out if you abuse it.
+Enforce a ban on technology for the first hour of every day – don’t let the tone of the day be determined by outside, digital influences.
 Hide your phone and turn off notifications during dinner and times when you should be focused on loved ones.

 While it is clear that many modern conveniences are a major benefit to our lives, many of these developments are not.
 As new solutions to problems come about, we must remember to evaluate whether the added convenience is a benefit to our lives or not.
-Use these ideas as a basis for what areas of life should be made less convenient, while optimizing others.
+And when we need to, design intentional friction to make it less convenient to fall for the twitch.

 Do you agree with my sentiment?
 Leave a comment below with what modern conveniences you think might not be good for us.